hc-showcase/tfe_count_workspaces_per_org/README.md

 # Total organizations and workspaces

-This script counts the number of workspaces and organization a user is a member of as well as the total amount of organizations and workspaces that exist in a TFE installation.
+This script counts the number of workspaces and organizations a user is a member of as well as the total amount of organizations and workspaces that exist in a TFE installation.
 TFE has two endpoints (called "option 1" and "option 2").
 The script illustrates the usage of both of them.

 For more details see the API documentation:
 * Option 1: https://www.terraform.io/docs/cloud/api/organizations.html